Structure formation during phase transitions in strongly interacting matter: Conclusion

-Description of the phase diagram of the strongly interacting matter and possible phase transitions between various phases is the great challenge for the researchers during many years.
-In nuclear physics microscopic description of the transition from the quark-gluon description to the hadron one is absent due to absence of the solution of the confinement problem.
-Also, indicate a lack of experimental studies.
-A hope is connected with commissioning of the NICA and FAIR facilities in the nearest future and astrophysical studies.
+Description of the phase diagram of the strongly interacting matter with possible phase transitions between various phases is the great challenge for the researchers during many years.
+In nuclear physics microscopic description of the transition from the quark-gluon degrees of freedom to the hadron ones is absent due to absence of the solution of the confinement problem.
+In spite of intensive experimental studies of nonequilibrium nuclear matter have been performed on accelerators new and more trick measurements are required.
+A hope to get new exciting results is connected with commissioning of the NICA and FAIR facilities in the nearest future and with astrophysical studies.
 In this situation it is reasonable to employ methods borrowed from the condensed matter physics with its much wider experimental facilities.

-Phenomenological methods like the Ginzburg-Landau theory are widely used together with various semi-phenomenological and microscopic descriptions, such as the theory of finite Fermi systems, chiral perturbation theory, etc. Methods for description of inhomogeneous phases and phase transitions in nuclear systems to the states characterized by the non-zero wave vectors are less developed.
-Dynamics of the phase transitions and the structure formation is still less studied.
+Phenomenological methods like the Ginzburg--Landau theory are widely used together with various semi-phenomenological and microscopic descriptions, such as the theory of finite Fermi systems, chiral perturbation theory, etc. Methods for description of inhomogeneous phases and phase transitions in nuclear systems to the states characterized by the non-zero wave vectors are less developed.
+Dynamics of the phase transitions and the structure formation are still less studied.

 This manuscript deals with a broad range of problems associated with phase transitions in various systems characterized by the strong interaction between particles and with formation of structures, focusing on hadron systems.
-In Section \ref{General-sect} we started with a general phenomenological mean-field model constructed for the description of phase transitions of the first and the second order to the homogeneous, $k_0=0$, and inhomogeneous, $\vec{k}_0\neq 0$ , states, the latter transition may occur even in case, when the interaction is translation-invariant.
+In Section \ref{General-sect} we started with a general phenomenological mean-field model constructed for the description of phase transitions of the first and the second order to the homogeneous, $k_0=0$, and inhomogeneous, $\vec{k}_0\neq 0$, states, the latter transition may occur even in case, when the interaction is translation-invariant.
 First we studied the phase transitions within the mean-field approximation and then focus was made on the role of long-range fluctuations of the order parameter.
-These fluctuations are especially strong in case of the phase transition to the state, $\vec{k}_0\neq 0$, due to their large phase-space volume.
+These fluctuations are especially strong in case of the phase transition to the state $\vec{k}_0\neq 0$ due to their large phase-space volume.
 Their inclusion results in that the phase transition to the state $\vec{k}_0\neq 0$ necessarily becomes the transition of the first order.
 Especially strong are fluctuations at $T\neq 0$.